tdilauro/Simplified-wiki/MultipleAuthenticationMechanisms.md

 Currently AuthenticationProviders are instantiated from site config.
 After this work is done, they will be instantiated from the database.

-# Known libraries
+# What we know

-We now know a few things about how different libraries authenticate patrons.
+After sending out a lot of questionnaires, we now know a few things about how different libraries authenticate patrons.

 * NYPL authenticates all patrons through Millenium Patron.
 Patrons with certain values for the `P TYPE[p47]` field are restricted to certain classes of books.
 * Open Ebooks can authenticate patrons through Clever or through FirstBook.